Ireland 'needs to act' on report that urges 90 per cent cut in meat-eating

 The report says that meat consumption in western countries such as Ireland may need to drop by 90 per cent to avert a climate catastrophe and reverse our obesity epidemic.

-A plant-based diet is recommended with the average Irish’s person’s beef and lamb consumption reduced by 90 per cent to just 7g a day.
+A plant-based diet is recommended which would mean the average Irish person’s beef and lamb consumption being reduced by 90 per cent to just 7g a day.

 People would also be limited to 7g of pork a day and 29g of chicken.